 Dia De Los Muertos ‘Day Of The Dead’ Pantheon General Oaxaca Mexico ‘Requiem’ 2008

 In Mexico in Oaxaca’s Pantheon General Cemetery accompanied by our friend the film maker Michael Holland we come across an orchestra playing Mozart’s Requiem on the night of the Day of the Dead celebration.
-Listening to the beautiful music I know I want to paint the scene but I haven’t come here to draw because it didn’t feel right to do so and consequently I’m on edge as I don’t have my sketchbook and pencils with me to record this scene before me that is so full of emotion and beauty ans music.
+Listening to the beautiful music I know I want to paint the scene but I haven’t come here to draw because it didn’t feel right to do so.
+Consequently I’m on edge as I don’t have my sketchbook and pencils with me to record a scene so full of emotion and beauty and music.
 I begin to soak up the faces and small incidents so I can get it all down on paper back at my studio in Oaxaca.

-The result is more than a painting about people commemorating their dead loved ones.
-After a month of painting and repainting It becomes for me a painting about the strength of women.
-A woman dressed as a devil had caught my eye at the cemetery.
-In the painting she watches with a heavy heart as a man places a candle on the Tapete sand sculpture made by a women’s group to commemorate the ‘Mujeres Lilas’ or ‘women of the lilies’ who are murdered in the state of Oaxaca every month; 42 on average.
+Then after a month of painting, whiting-out and repainting, a new painting emerges.
+I begin to understand that this painting is about women.
+The strength of the Mexican women that I saw in the streets around our home had deeply effected me.
+In the cemetery a woman dressed as a devil had caught my eye.
+Now, in the final version of the painting she moves to the foreground of the picture plane to watch a man placing a candle on a Tapete sand sculpture.
+This sand sculpture was made by a women’s group to commemorate the ‘Mujeres Lilas’ or ‘women of the lilies’ who had been murdered in the state of Oaxaca every month; 42 on average.
 Femicide is a shockingly normal occurrence in Mexico.
 After many reworkings of the composition the woman dressed as a devil moves from the background to the foreground.
-The effect is a woman personified as a devil looking on in despair at a map depicting the shocking extent of violence inflicted on the vulnerable female population within Mexican society, violence perpetrated by male domestic abusers and darker forces within Mexican society.
+The costumed woman I had seen at the cemetery becomes a symbol of a woman personified as a devil.
+She looks on in despair the sand sculpture map- a revelation of the shocking extent of violence inflicted on the vulnerable female population within Mexican society, violence perpetrated by male domestic abusers and darker forces at work within Mexican society.